MrAghyad/content-management-and-discovery-system/README.md

 - Context boundaries
 - Folder/package relationships
 - How low coupling is enforced
-- How DTOs are versioned
-- How to prevent anti-patterns
 - How services depend only on ports, not adapters

 ---